-Working in silos makes IT teamwork more complex, and it's further complicated to support changes within the organization simultaneously.
+Working in silos makes IT teamwork more complex, and it's further complicated to simultaneously support changes within the organization.
 Keep in mind that when the IT team only focuses on support, it reduces their scope of work as they can cover less; however, the story may differ.

 For example, the IT team needs to keep track of user licenses, user access, and security, to check the software tool version is up to date, and, if there are multiple instances, ensure they are all running the same version... as you can imagine, it's not easy to track of all this information.
-However, if you don't, you risk losing money for your organization.
+However, you risk losing money for your organization if you don't.

 The IT team faces this administrative problem, and other teams are also negatively impacted because the software tools throughout the organization are supported by IT.
 Can you see the big picture here?